 - column delimiter and quoting for delimited text files (e.g. comma)

 - column widths for fixed width text files

 - text encoding for text files (e.g. UTF-8)

-- presence of a header row in the data

 But you can also do this manually by selecting the input item and changing the Delimiter, Columns, Encoding and has header fields in the Right pane.